cyber-dojo/cyber-dojo/docs/how-to-contribute-to-start-points.md

     - the `red` run is `red`
     - the `amber` run is `amber`
     - the `green` run is `green`

+AI's such as claude can (and have) helped perform this loop.

 Please email [support@cyber-dojo.org](mailto:support@cyber-dojo.org 'Other ways you can contribute to the LTFs') if you need help.